Data Protection Notice

 The Bank carries out electronic surveillance by recording telephone calls and using CCTV cameras.
 CCTV surveillance is carried out at the Bank’s branches and near ATMs.
 Surveillance is carried out to ensure security and to minimize the risk of fraud.
 The data created by electronic surveillance is kept in accordance with the current laws and regulations.

-Processing connected to electronic surveillance is based on the Bank’s legitimate interests and, in some circumstances, on legal obligations under the Securities Transactions Act.
+Processing connected to electronic surveillance is based on the legitimate interests of the Bank and its subsidiaries and, in some circumstances, on legal obligations under the Securities Transactions Act.
+The bank acts as a joint controller with its subsidiaries in cases where telephone call recording is involved and where the bank provides services to the subsidiaries' customers under relevant agreements.

 2.6 Other processing

-In cases where other people than customers, or contacts and representatives of customers and other partners and regulators, contact the Bank, it may be necessary for the Bank to process the personal data of the person in question.
-This applies for example if the Bank receives a sponsorship request from a customer and/or any kind of feedback concerning the Bank or its subsidiaries.
+In cases where individuals other than customers, or contacts and representatives of customers and other partners and regulators, contact the Bank, it may be necessary for the Bank to process the personal data of the person in question.
+This applies, for instance, if the Bank receives a sponsorship request from a customer and/or any kind of feedback concerning the Bank or its subsidiaries.

 3. Where does the Bank get personal data from?

 In most cases the Bank gets the personal data it processes from the persons themselves.
 The Bank also receives personal data from third parties in certain circumstances.
-For example, the Bank gets data from Creditinfo, Registers Iceland, the Directorate of Inland Revenue, the Director of Customs, the Icelandic Property Registry, the Icelandic Vehicle Registry, the Register of Limited Companies and other official registries and the Legal Gazette.
+For instance, the Bank gets information from Creditinfo, Registers Iceland, the Directorate of Inland Revenue and Customs, the Icelandic Property Registry, the Icelandic Vehicle Registry, the Register of Limited Companies and other official registries, and the Legal Gazette.

-In cases where the Bank provides services to subsidiaries and partner companies, the Bank gets personal data on their customers in order to be able to service these customers and data is processed on the basis of an agreement.
-In these cases the Bank acts as joint controller and in exceptional cases as a processor.
+In cases where the Bank provides services to subsidiaries and partner companies, the Bank gets personal data on their customers in order to be able to service these customers, which is processed on the basis of an agreement.
+Under such circumstances, the Bank acts as joint controller and in exceptional cases as a processor.
+In those cases, the Bank may get information from the Directorate of Inland Revenue and Customs, the Social Insurance Administration, doctors, actuaries, other pension funds and foreign public entitites.

 4. Where is personal data shared?